 To this end, on the side module connections for the lowest module row, their lower ends generally need to be adapted to the roof groove by separating a correspondingly narrow strip from the module connections.
-Start by attaching the lower row of the module field respectively to the lower edge of the module and then work your way upwards.
+Start by attaching the lower row of the module field restart by attaching the lower row of the module field respectively to the lower edge of the module and then work your way upwards.